Passing California Smog Tests

 When they roll you onto to the dyno, the vehicle is weighed and that factors into the ASM standards that are set by the BAR scientists.

 1) To figure out the EXACT emission limits, you need to calculate your vehicle weight.
 Since the dyno scale may not be the same as yours, your calculated limits will be estimates.
 Where can you weigh your vehicle?
 Find a recycling yard that charges by the pound and drive onto their scale.
 You can often read the display and learn the weight as you are talking to the scale technician in his booth before you have to turn around.
 Usually they are friendly enough to help you out.
+Some highways have weigh stations for commercial trucks.

 I believe the formula on the document is incorrect so I filed a misdemeanor complaint against BAR under the Business & Professions Code (sounds crazy but that's how CA works I'm sad to say).

 In my opinion the formula should be A + (A+B)/VTW which will calculate the test limits.
 For example, my 78 bus falls into ESC 10 by weight and vehicle type.
-Let's figure out the %CO limit.

 CO limit A = 1.08 (15 mph), 0.88 (25 mph)

-CO limit B = 2025.00 (15mph and 25 mph)
+CO limit B = 2025.00 (15 mph and 25 mph)

 3) Punching those numbers along with the 3500 lbs vehicle test weight into the formula: